egoist/dedep/README.md

 export { cac } from 'https://unpkg.com/cac@6.5.8/mod.js'
 ```

-Run `dedep` to retrieve latest version of each imported modules.
+Run `dedep` to retrieve latest version of each imported module.

 Supports: